razoumov/chapel/03-domain-parallelism.md

 ## Periodic boundary conditions

 Now let us modify the previous parallel solver to include periodic BCs.
-At the beginning of each time step we need to set elements in the ghost zones to their respective values on the "opposite ends", by adding the following to our code:
+At the beginning of each time step we need to set elements on the *ghost points* to their respective values on the *opposite ends*, by adding the following to our code:

 ~~~